aseelalmutari/MINI-PROJECT2/README.md

 Efficient vectorized computation

-Implementation Details
+⚙️ Implementation Flow

-The pipeline first prepares the input data and parameters, then standardizes features to ensure consistent scaling.
-After that, it applies a linear transformation and optionally normalizes the output.
-Each stage prints tensor shapes to confirm compatibility and correctness.
+Initialize input matrix and parameters

+Standardize features to ensure consistent scaling

+Apply linear transformation

+Normalize output rows (optional)

+Verify shapes at each step

-Technologies Used
+🛠 Technologies Used

 Python

 NumPy

-Output
+✅ Output

-The script prints matrix shapes at every stage to ensure correct dimensions throughout the transformation process.
+The script prints the shape of matrices throughout the pipeline to confirm correct dimensional transformations and compatibility.